Antonio Cárdenas Guillén: Death

 Antonio Ezequiel was killed on 5 November 2010 following an eight-hour shootout between gunmen of the Gulf Cartel and soldiers of the Mexican Navy in his hometown of Matamoros, Tamaulipas.
 Government sources claimed that this operation—where more than 660 marines, 17 vehicles, and 3 helicopters participated—left 10 dead: three marines, one soldier, four Gulf Cartel gunmen, journalist Carlos Alberto Guajardo Romero, and the drug lord Antonio Ezequiel.
 The shootout began at around 10:00 a.m. and extended to 6:00 p.m., when Antonio Ezequiel and gunmen of his inner circle were killed.
 The intensity of the shootout forced the temporary closure of the international bridges that connect Matamoros with the US border city of Brownsville, Texas, along with the University of Texas at Brownsville, which sits on the edge of the Rio Grande River.
 The daylight clashes generated a wave of panic among the citizens of Matamoros, who turned to social networks like Twitter and Facebook to report the violence.
 "Shelter, everyone!
 Don't leave your houses please.
 Pass the word," read one tweet.
-People hid inside their homes or in windowless offices, sometimes peaking to see the cartel mayhem.
+People hid inside their homes or in windowless offices, sometimes peeking to see the cartel mayhem.
 Witnesses reported seeing military men carrying guns, and armed Gulf Cartel members in their own military uniforms.
 Power went out in several parts of downtown Matamoros, where most of the heavy gunfighting took place.
 Communication equipment, like cellphones and radios, were not working.
 Gulf Cartel gunmen hijacked several buses to block roads all across the city to prevent the mobilization of the Mexican Armed Forces.
 Hovering helicopters from the Navy shot down at Antonio Ezequiel's henchmen.
 "The city was paralyzed," said an office worker who hid for hours inside a building.
 "It was a nightmare.
 It went on and on."
 News reports described 5 November 2010 as one of Matamoros's bloodiest days.